cloux/cloux.github.io/init/index.md

 >
 ><cite> - Lennart Poettering, [Revisiting How We Put Together Linux Systems](http://0pointer.net/blog/revisiting-how-we-put-together-linux-systems.html) (2014-09-01)</cite>

-He talks about a meeting, where systemd developers decided to integrate even software distribution and update mechanism directly into systemd.
-Why it's necessary to have all Linux distributions and all software updates locked onto a particular init system, remains unexplained.
+He talks about a meeting, where the systemd developers decided to integrate even software distribution and update mechanism directly into systemd.
+Why it's necessary to have the software management and updates locked onto a particular init system, remains unexplained.
 This universal plan towards a singular systemd/Linux distribution is further step from diversity to uniformity, marginalizing various needs of a large portion of the Linux user base.

 So, why every major distribution implemented systemd as the default (and many times the **only**) init system?
 While the official argument ["because everyone else does"](https://wiki.debian.org/Debate/initsystem/systemd#Why_Debian_should_default_to_systemd) became a self-fulfilling prophecy, the technical arguments, comparisons, and [concerned voices](https://wiki.debian.org/Debate/initsystem/sysvinit) remain unheard.
 By now, the attitude behind systemd is very clear: fall in line, or go [fork](https://guides.github.com/activities/forking/) yourself.
 Some forks are now gaining interest in the commercial world.
 After systemd kept causing financial lossess when twisted into a use case for which it was not designed, it had to be replaced: